|The Houston Riots and

 Between November 1, 1917 and March 26, 1918, the army held three separate courts-martial with the first, United States v.

-William C. Nesbit, convening in San Antonio at Fort Sam Houston’s Gift Memorial Chapel, which had the only space on post
+William C. Nesbit, convening in San Antonio at Fort Sam Houston’s Gift Memorial Chapel, which had the only space on post large

-guilty pleas and throughout the ordeal, even to the gallows, maintained their innocence.
+and throughout the ordeal, even to the gallows, maintained their innocence.

-Some witnesses may have been coerced into testifying against their fellow soldiers, others promised leniency or immunity, others
+Some witnesses may have been coerced into testifying against their fellow soldiers, others promised leniency or immunity,

-merely unreliable, but none of the testimony was conclusive that any of the men on trail had participated in the event.
+others merely unreliable, but none of the testimony was conclusive that any of the men on trail had participated in the event.
 In all,

 testimony was heard from 169 prosecution witnesses, but only 29 for the defense.

 On November 28, 13 of the men were sentenced to be hung, however, they were not notified of their sentence until Dec.
-9, two
+9,

-Pre-dawn, on December 11, near Salado Creek, the 13 soldiers were taken to hastily constructed gallows and summarily hung.
+Pre-dawn, on December 11, near Salado Creek, the 13 soldiers were taken to hastily constructed gallows and summarily

 There had been no notice given to the media or public and their sentences and hangings would not be formally announced until